Queensland - Workplace Health and Safety Officer Training - WHSO

 If you would like to discuss delivery options in more detail, then please get in contact with us and we would be more than happy to discuss your requirements and options in more detail.

-Successful participants will receive a Workplace Health and Safety Queensland Health and Safety Representative Certificate of Authority.
+Successful participants will receive a Certificate of Attendance, authorised by Workplace Health and Safety Queensland (WHSQ).

 This certificate is issued by WorkSafe Connect (RTO 31385) in our capacity as an approved provider of this course on behalf of the Queensland Government (Workplace Health and Safety Queensland).